Top Spring Activities in Sacramento for Kids

 3. Spring Chicken at Fog Willow Farms

 There’s something about springtime and farms that go together.
 Spring is also a popular time for the arrival of baby farm animals.
 Fog Willow Farms in Wilton has a Spring Chicken family festival in May.
-It has petting zoos, hayrides, and other interactive activities for kids on the farm.
+It has farm animal encounters, pig races, hayrides, and other interactive activities for kids on the farm.

-Easter egg hunts occur all over the Sacramento area at places like Fairytale Town, in parks, on farms, and even on the rails of the Sacramento River Fox Train.
+Easter egg hunts occur all over the Sacramento area at places like Fairytale Town, in parks, on farms, and in pools.
 Many Easter egg hunt experiences include extra activities like carnival games, arts and crafts, and Easter bunny meet and greets.
-Discover the best Easter egg hunts in Sacramento for kids in Fair Oaks, Curtis Park, Folsom, and more in the Sactown Supermom events calendar.
+Discover the best Easter egg hunts in Sacramento for kids in Fair Oaks, Curtis Park, Folsom, and more throughout the Sacramento area.

 Root for the home teams at Sutter Health Park when baseball season begins!
 The A’s now have their home turf at Sutter Health Park for the next few years.
 For some kids (like mine!) this might be the first time they’ll attend a Major League Baseball game.
 It’s a great addition to the sports scene in Sacramento and adds a fun option to see All-Star baseball players without needing to travel to a game.

-Sacramento River Cats games are a popular family-friendly outing with kid-friendly themed games from dinosaurs to Harry Potter.
+Sacramento River Cats games are popular family-friendly outings with kid-friendly themed games, from Toy Story to Harry Potter.
+The Sacramento River Cats opening night is Friday, March 27, 2026.

 In years of a wildflower superbloom, Folsom Lake is carpeted in purple lupine during April.
 However, even in non-superbloom years, Folsom Lake is still worth visiting in the spring.
 Many family-friendly hiking trails will be dotted with seasonal wildflowers and lush green grass.

 If the kids got new bikes for the holidays but the weather hasn’t been the best to test their new wheels, spring is an excellent time to take those bikes for a spin.
-Some of the best places for beginner bike riders include Safetyville, the Fair Oaks Bike Park, and the Regency Park Pump Track in Natomas.
-More experienced bike riders can take a family ride on the Jedediah Smith Memorial Trail along the American River.
-It’s one of the most popular bike trails in Sacramento.
+From bike parks to pump tracks and family-friendly bike trails, check out the best places for kids to ride bikes in Sacramento.

 Introduce Kids to Springtime Gardening